Bushwhacked (Firefly): Synopsis

 Once the derelict ship's cargo is aboard, Serenity starts to leave, only to be stopped by an Alliance cruiser.
 Armed troops board the ship and find Mal and everyone but River and Simon waiting for them, the salvaged cargo plainly in sight to avoid accusations of theft.
 Alliance Commander Harken accuses them of harboring two fugitives and detains them for questioning.

 Commander Harken interviews each member of the crew while his crew tend to the survivor and ransack Serenity.
 The space-suited Tams are undetected; Mal had shown them where to cling to on the outside of the hull knowing that the Alliance wouldn't think to check there.

 Harken, aware of Mal's past as a Browncoat, accuses him of attacking the settler ship, revealing that the survivor's tongue has been split and implying that Mal did it to keep him from speaking.
-Mal, however, realizes that the survivor is becoming a Reaver, having been traumatized by what he witnessed.
+Mal realizes that the survivor is becoming a Reaver, having been traumatized by what he witnessed.
 Harken dismisses Mal's idea as nonsense designed to avoid blame and orders that Serenity be impounded so that it can be sold at auction.

 As Harken prepares to confine Mal, his lieutenant informs him that the survivor has killed the medical personnel attending to him and escaped.
 Mal convinces Harken that he knows where the madman will go.
 Harken allows Mal to lead him and his soldiers back onto Serenity.
 The survivor attacks the soldiers, but Mal is able to break the Reaver's neck, saving Harken's life.
 As a result, Harken allows the crew of Serenity to go, though he still confiscates their cargo.
 After Serenity undocks, the cruiser is seen firing on the derelict ship, destroying it.